Goldman Sachs just made its first crypto hire to explore a potential bitcoin trading desk

 - Chris Hondros/Getty Images

-- Goldman Sachs has brought on former crypto trader Justin Schmidt to explore creating a bitcoin trading desk.
+- Goldman Sachs has brought on a former crypto trader, Justin Schmidt, to explore creating a bitcoin trading desk.

-- It’s the banks first crypto-specific hire, according to a person familiar with the hire.
+- It’s the bank’s first crypto-specific hire, according to a person familiar with the hire.

 - If Goldman does go ahead with a crypto desk, it would be the first major US bank to do so.